By Savanah Mandeville

 “You’re saying ‘boyfriend’ now?”

 I blushed.
 Was he my boyfriend?
 I mean, he had just dropped an enormous amount of money to fly me down to Palm Beach to visit him.
 I spent a week getting to know his dad.
 How much more official could we be?
 But there was still part of me holding back, and I knew there was part of him holding back too.
 We didn’t know how long we were going to be long distance.
 Ryan had iterated a couple of times that he would understand if I met someone else.
-In hindsight, those comments only confused the fuck out of me.
+In hindsight, those comments only confused the hell out of me.
 And we still weren’t Facebook official.
 I hate to admit it, but making that very public announcement on Facebook to all your friends and family is very important for Millennials.

 I’m now seeing that defining the relationship and communication are huge factors.
 In our case, shit was weird because we had been dating for such a short time before he left.
 We didn’t want to lose touch with each other so we stayed “friends” although we were clearly more than friends the entire time.
 I never stopped loving him, but sometimes I resented the confusion and uncertainty.